kevinsullivan/cs-dm/notes/_build/html/_sources/05-verifying-logical-specifications.rst.txt

 the performance we require.
 An imperative program, by constrast, is *code*.
 It's cryptic but it can be very efficient when run.

-To get a sense of performance diferences, consider the evaluation of each of two programs to compute *fib(5)*: our functional program and an imperative one that we will develop in this chapter.
+To get a sense of performance differences, consider the evaluation of each of two programs to compute *fib(5)*: our functional program and an imperative one that we will develop in this chapter.